IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Image Display presents patients' studies and relevant information to the user so that the user can make diagnostic decisions on the studies.

 The Image Display provides tools for the user to navigate images in a study.
-It may include a worklist component that let the user select studies to read.
+It may include a worklist component that lets the user select studies to read.
 It may also include tools to create evidence data such as annotations, key images, etc.

 When the Image Display starts up, it shall obtain `hub.url` and `hub.topic` to join a reporting session.